INNVTV/Sahara-Framework/README.md

 Website that uses the registration endpoint for signing up new tenants.

 ## Imaging Service
-A service that allows for image processing to be handled as a remote backround task.
-Accessed through a set of APIs - orchastates through Blob Storage outside of Core Services.
+A service that allows for image processing to be handled as a remote background task.
+Accessed through a set of APIs - orchestrates through Blob Storage outside of Core Services.

 # Installation

 Each solution should have an isolated project with controlled access set up in Visual Studio Online (Team Services).
-Build and Release jobs can then be configured for each enviornment you will be targeting.
+Build and Release jobs can then be configured for each environment you will be targeting.
 You will want to move all of your access keys to Azure Key Vault and have your build system inject them into your project during compilation to maintain ideal security.

 # Configuration

-**Note:** All configurable variables can be found by searcing for: **"[Config_"**
+**Note:** All configurable variables can be found by searching for: **"[Config_"**

 ## CloudFlare
-Found within the **Sahara.Core.Settings.Services.CloudFlare** class here
+Found within the **Sahara.Core.Settings.Services.CloudFlare** class.

-Used to configure or remove subdomains for tenats during provisioning and deprovisioning.
+Used to configure or remove subdomains for tenants during provisioning and deprovisioning.

-Please reference CloudFlares API documentation for further information.
+Please reference the CloudFlare API documentation for further information.

 ## Stripe
-Found within the **Sahara.Core.Settings.Services.Stripe** class here
+Found within the **Sahara.Core.Settings.Services.Stripe** class.

 ## Google Maps
-Found within the **Sahara.Core.Settings.Services.GoogleMaps** class here
+Found within the **Sahara.Core.Settings.Services.GoogleMaps** class.

 ## Send Grid
-Found within the **Sahara.Core.Settings.Services.SendGrid** class here
+Found within the **Sahara.Core.Settings.Services.SendGrid** class.

 ## Application Name and Default Time Zone
-Found within the **Sahara.Core.Settings.Application** class here
+Found within the **Sahara.Core.Settings.Application** class.

 ## Reserved Account Names
-Found within the **Sahara.Core.Settings.Accounts.Registration** class here
+Found within the **Sahara.Core.Settings.Accounts.Registration** class .re

 ## Roles
-Found within the **Sahara.Core.Settings.Accounts.Users.Authorization.Roles** class here
+Found within the **Sahara.Core.Settings.Accounts.Users.Authorization.Roles** class.

 ## Azure Resources
-Found within the **Sahara.Core.Settings.Azure.** classes here
+Found within the **Sahara.Core.Settings.Azure.** classes

 ---